 - Natural language processing

-“Data science requires an understanding of the business, how it works, and what problems you’re solving.
-They bring domain know-how and understanding the data together.”
-For example, building a data model uses math and coding skills.
+This means you also need a thorough understanding of your industry.
+Building any data model requires math and coding skills.
 But the model you build for a financial services firm is not the same as a model you’d build for an e-commerce company.

 How to Become a Data Scientist

-Saurabh says that to become a data scientist, start with a strong foundation in math and coding.
-While you’ll build this foundation through education, you’ll also learn a lot of the necessary skills on the job.
-You’ll likely start as a data analyst, learning to query data sets and create data visualizations with the results.
-From there, you can move into coding predictive models that are used in data science.
+Saurabh says that to become a data scientist, you need a strong foundation in math and coding.
+While you’ll build this foundation at school, you’ll also learn a lot of the necessary skills on the job.

 Saurabh notes that one way to demonstrate your ability is to complete independent data science projects.
 As an example, you can form a question or hypothesis, then analyze publicly available data (like U.S. census data) to answer your question.
 It’s a great way to prove you’ve got what it takes to be a data scientist outside of an internship or a traditional education.